GoogleCloudPlatform/java-docs-samples/speech/grpc/README.md

 ### Run the streaming client

-You can run the streaming client as follows:
+To use the streaming method to transcribe a 16,000Hz sample audio file, run the following:

 ```sh
 $ bin/speech-sample-streaming.sh --host=speech.googleapis.com --port=443 \